 Pelech Religious Experimental High School for Girls, Jerusalem

-From its outset, the curriculum included Talmud (Gemara) as a compulsory subject.
+From its outset, the Pelech curriculum included Lit. "teaching," "study," or "learning."
+A compilation of the commentary and discussions of the amora'im on the Mishnah.
+When not specified, "Talmud" refers to the Babylonian Talmud.Talmud (Gemara) as a compulsory subject.
 This was a revolutionary step within the Israeli religious educational system; Talmud was off limits to ultra-orthodox Haredi girls and traditionally reserved for boys within the state religious system.
 “Reb Sholom” and Penina invested all their energies and resources into the school, introducing a variety of subjects and teaching curriculum previously unknown in the religious school system.

 The Yom Kippur War, which broke out in October 1973 and dragged on for almost a year, marked the first of several crises for the fledgling school.
 Most of the male teachers were drafted, leaving Reb Sholom to teach nearly all the classes.
-The terrorist attack on the school in Ma’alot in 1974 shocked the parent body of Pelech into awareness of the vulnerability of the girls in a remote location.
+The terrorist attack on a school in Ma’alot in 1974 shocked the parent body of Pelech into awareness of the vulnerability of the girls in a remote location.
 Added to this was the ongoing physical and financial drain on the private resources of the Rosenbluths.
-Pelech had still not received accreditation from the Ministry of Education.
-Those parents who could afford it paid fees, but the remaining expenses, including the renovation of the dilapidated building, had been covered by them personally.
+Pelech had not yet received accreditation from the Ministry of Education.
+Those parents who could afford it paid fees, but the remaining expenses, including the renovation of the dilapidated building, had been covered by the Ronenbluths personally.
 In an effort to attract more students, Pelech had, at one time, provided dormitory facilities and a summer school.
 Penina Rosenbluth had personally borne the physical strain of running these facilities.

 In determining the educational philosophy of Pelech, Alice Shalvi first relied on her personal experience as a mother and her feminist conviction that no area of knowledge should be inaccessible to girls and women on grounds of sex.
 She was also inspired by the work of several educators, including David Pur and Daniel and Hannah Greenberg, who had founded the Sudbury Valley School near Boston.
-This totally child-centered and student-governed school provided the model for the democratic institutions of government that were initiated at Pelech.
+This child-centered and student-governed school provided the model for the democratic institutions of government that were initiated at Pelech.

 Some of the most important achievements from this period include the following: